jonas-eschle/raredecay/README.md

-# README #
+# README of the raredecay-package #

-This README would normally document whatever steps are necessary to get your application up and running.

 # What is it for? #
  The repository is created for a particle decay analysis.
 The core is a solid data-structure, a wrapper around pandas DataFrame and more.
 Furthermore, some useful methods are included which do the work.
 For example reweighting two datasets and train a classifier on it, to be able to see how much they differ.